 The EZ will be established in the immediate vicinity and adjacent downwind direction of Site activities that elevate breathing zone VOC concentrations to unacceptable levels based on field screening.
 These Site activities include contaminated soil excavation and soil sampling activities.
 If access to the Site is required to accommodate non-project related personnel then an EZ will be established by constructing a barrier around the work area (yellow caution tape and/or construction fencing).
 The EZ barrier shall encompass the work area and any equipment staging/soil staging areas necessary to perform the associated work.
-The contractor(s) will be responsible for establishing the EZ and limiting access to approved personnel.
-Depending on the condition for establishing the EZ, access to the EZ may require adequate PPE (e.g., Level C).
+The contractor(s) will be responsible for establishing the EZ and limiting access to the EZ may require adequate PPE (e.g., Level C).